All Scheduled Dates

 DESCRIPTION

-Together, we will practice breath and movement to process our own strong emotions and center our nervous systems.
-Through centering, learners will tap into other ways of knowing that can help guide next steps in your own care practices, as well as practices to incorporate in your work of providing helpful care for others.
+Together, we will practice breath and movement to process our own intense emotions and center our nervous systems.
+As we practice calming and regulating our own nervous systems, learners will identify next steps in their wellness journey, and practices to support the work of providing care for others.

-Seeding Change: Care in Complex Conditions is provided as a starting point for NYC non-profit care providers to explore the complex burdens of systemic inequality and related harms on our communities and ourselves.
-The course will close with a guided reflection and tools to identify ongoing care practices.
+Seeding Change: Care in Complex Conditions is provided as a starting point for NYC non-profit care providers to explore the burdens of systemic inequality on our communities and ourselves.
 By tapping into tools you can practice yourself and together with your community, we plant seeds of care to reduce the impacts of harm and center connection.

 WHAT TO EXPECT